jbw3/OS/README.md

 ### Bochs

 A Bochs configuration file to boot the ISO image can be found in the top-level directory.
-The command is `bochs -f bochsrc.txt`.
+The command is `bochs -f bochsrc-linux.txt`.

 ### QEMU